cwshugg/dimrod/README.md

-# MADOC - Machine Assistant for Domicile Occupant Computing
+# MIDOS - Moderately-Intelligent Dwelling Operating System

-**MADOC** is a collection of programs and scripts that make up my home server.
+**MIDOS** is a collection of programs and scripts that make up my home server.
-Ceaselessly obedient and versatile, MADOC is comprised of:
+Somewhat intelligent and on its way to becoming the backbone of my smarthome, MIDOS is comprised of:

 1. An Nginx HTTP server hosting a web interface
 2. A Jellyfin media streaming server